 When combined with tobacco use, alcohol has an even greater chance of causing cancer, as 7 out of 10 people who develop oral cancer drink heavily.
 Heavy alcohol drinking is defined as having 4 or more drinks on any day or 8 or more drinks per week for women and 5 or more drinks on any day or 15 or more drinks per week for men.
 There are multiple ways alcohol may increase the risk of cancer, including decreasing the body’s ability to absorb nutrients that may help prevent cancer.

-For diet, not getting enough fruits and vegetables increases your risk.
+Not getting enough fruits and vegetables also increases your risk.
 Adding non-starchy fruits and vegetables such as berries and broccoli to a diet has been shown to reduce the chances of developing oral cancer.

-Can HPV cause oral cancer?
 The human papilloma virus (HPV) is another leading cause of oral cancers, especially oropharyngeal cancers found in the back of the throat.
-The number of cancers linked to HPV is on the rise, but there’s a vaccine that’s effective against the most common strains that cause oral cancer.
-The vaccine is most effective when given to preteen and adolescent children.
+Luckily, there is an HPV vaccine that’s effective against the most common strains of HPV that cause oral cancer.

-By avoiding lifestyle risk factors, adjusting your daily habits and watching for symptoms, you can help protect your future from oral cancer.
-And if you do just one thing, quit tobacco (including smokeless tobacco).
-Free help is available at the SD QuitLine.
+By avoiding risk factors, adjusting your daily habits and watching for symptoms, you can help protect your future from oral cancer.
+The SDQuitLine offers free resources and tools to help you quit tobacco.